Karthik-Official/Karthik-official/README.md

 - 👀 I’m interested in Computer Science and Technologies
 - 🌱 I’m currently learning Masters in Computer Applications
 - 💞️ I’m looking to collaborate on various interesting projects
 - 📫 How to reach me
+  Contact me @Karthik-Official

 <!---
 Karthik-Official/Karthik-Official is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.